 - M1 Spend allows you to invest without a three day transfer

-- Investments are limited to ETFs and stocks trading on the NASDAQ, NYSE or BATS, so no mutual funds
+- Investments are limited to ETFs and stocks trading on the NASDAQ, NYSE or BATS

 - Market orders are automated, you cannot use any other types of buy or sell orders

 - M1 Finance only offers one trading window per day unless you have M1 Plus